uvarc/workshop-site/content/lesson/ses-python-intro/exercises.md

 ![](/images/ses-python-intro/exercise-bruteforce.png)

 - Generate a list of N random values for each of x and y over the above range.
+Use numpy arrays.
 For testing you can use N=8,000,000.
-- Determine the x/y coordinates that define the maximum z value of the 3d surface.
+- Write a function that determines the x/y coordinates that define the maximum z value of the 3d surface.
 Once the code is working, vary N and compare how the x,y,z max values change.
 - Optional: Plot the surface using the matplotlib package (see below).
+Be careful, you may want to reduce the number of points to plots while experimenting with the best approach.
+- Optional: Create a module for your z calculating function.
+Import that module into a main script.
+Use the `__name__ = "__main__":` code block in your calling script.

 <details>
 <summary>See solution here:</summary>